nir/jupylet/docs/programmers_reference_guide/graphics.rst

     , and `classes <https://docs.python.org/3.7/tutorial/classes.html>`_.

-The code begins with two import statements that import the :class:`jupylet.app.App` class which represents a game or an application and the `Label` class which will be used to display the text:
+The code begins with two import statements that import the :class:`jupylet.app.App` class which represents a game and the :class:`jupylet.label.Label` class that we will use to display the text:

 .. code-block:: python